Jelika/rsschool-2019Q1-cv/cv.md

 # Experience
 Labs in University & my enter tasks.
 # Education
-Study in BSUIR, watching a lot of online lectures :smile: .
+Study in BSUIR, watching a lot of online lectures :alien: .
 # Englizh lyevel
 My level is aproximatly B1